Digital workplaces in times of crisisMarch 25, 2020

 So, when we talk about self-service for the digital workplace, it means empowering your employees or stakeholders to be able to complete processes on their own, with little or no support whatsoever.

+Self-service can be pretty helpful when you need to work in processes that impact how quickly an employee can to their job and service customers or each other.
 Many HR, management, and financial processes can be redesigned for self-service, complying with your company requirements and rules.
 Think about automating the request for vacations or submitting a reimbursement.
 With the correct documentation, user flow, and user interface, self-service tools can reduce calls, help desk and support times, and allow teams to focus on other tasks important to the company.

 One idea that helps a lot in understanding which processes should be automated is friction.
 When filling out a form for sick leave, does having a lot of steps or form fields make you feel better?
 It rarely does.
 If only, it makes you feel like “the system” doesn’t want you to do it.